International relations (1814–1919): Austro-Hungarian Empire

 Gyula Andrássy after serving as Hungarian prime minister became Foreign Minister of Austria-Hungary (1871–1879).
 Andrássy was a conservative; his foreign policies looked to expanding the Empire into Southeast Europe, preferably with British and German support, and without alienating Turkey.
 He saw Russia as the main adversary, because of its own expansionist policies toward Slavic and Orthodox areas.
-He distrusted Slavic nationalist movements as a threat to his multi-ethnic empire.Solomon Wank, "Foreign Policy and the Nationality Problem in Austria-Hungary, 1867–1914."
-Austrian History Yearbook 3.3 (1967): 37-56.
-As tensions escalated in the early 20th century Austria Foreign-policy was set in 1906–1912 by its powerful foreign minister Count Aehrenthal.
-He was thoroughly convinced that the Slavic minorities could never come together, and the Balkan League would never accomplish any damage to Austria.
-1912 he rejected an Ottoman proposal for an alliance that would include Austria, Turkey and Romania.
+He distrusted Slavic nationalist movements as a threat to his multi-ethnic empire.
+As tensions escalated in the early 20th century the Empire's foreign policy was set in 1906–1912 by its powerful foreign minister Count Alois Lexa von Aehrenthal.
+He was thoroughly convinced that the Slavic minorities could never come together, and the Balkan League would never accomplish any damage to Austria-Hungary.
+1912 he rejected an Ottoman proposal for an alliance that would include Austria-Hungary, Turkey and Romania.
 His policies alienated the Bulgarians, who turned instead to Russia and Serbia.
-Although Austria had no intention to embark on additional expansion to the south, Aehrenthal encouraged speculation to that effect, expecting it would paralyze the Balkan states.
-Instead, it incited them to feverish activity to create a defensive block to stop Austria.
-A series of grave miscalculations at the highest level thus significantly strengthened Austria's enemies.
+Although Austria-Hungary had no intention to embark on additional expansion to the south, Aehrenthal encouraged speculation to that effect, expecting it would paralyze the Balkan states.
+Instead, it incited them to feverish activity to create a defensive block to stop Austria-Hungary.
+A series of grave miscalculations at the highest level thus significantly strengthened Austria-Hungary's enemies.